 2013 update: It is legal to use lighted nock in Washington as of 2013.

-There are currently up to 9 colors of nock and up to 6 LED colors of circuit (for details, see color chart), thus a combination of 54 colors of light can be produced for Firenock nocks and circuits.
-This is achieved as Firenock is nock field changeable, thus a red LED circuit can fit with different colors of nock to produce different colors of light.
+There are currently up to 9 colors of nock and up to 6 LED colors of circuit, thus a combination of 54 colors of light can be produced for Firenock lighted.
+This is achieved as Firenock is nock changeable, thus different LED colors of circuit can fit with different colors of nock to produce different colors of light.
 Below is a table showing current available nock colors and circuit LED colors and the combination of (light) which can be produced.

-Firenock offers up to 54 colors of lighted nock for nearly every single lighting condition which one can find on the market and one would want for a lighted nock.
-One can choose the best combination one likes as long as stock is available.
-In most cases, red nock on a red LED is the best, which this choice is also found for cars as all tail lights of most vehicles are red color too.
-There are, however, cases that other colors besides red on red would be better, people with color blindness or under specific environment are examples which red on red would not be preferred.
-For color blindness (red and green color blind person), experience showed that yellow nock on yellows LED or green nock on yellow LED generally works very well.
-For specific environment, green on green is a very good combination as spring turkey is found on a green background.
-We are also advised that blue on blue looks wonderful under indoor fluorescent lighting or outdoor hunting in the dark during moonless nights.
+Firenock offers up to 54 colors of lighted nock to suit almost all lighting condition.
+In most cases, red nock on red LED is the best, which this choice is also found for cars as all tail lights are red color.
+For color blindness (red and green color blind person), experience showed that green / yellow nock on yellow LED generally works very well.
+For spring turkey hunting, green nock on green LED is good as turkey is found on a green background.
+Blue nock on blue LED looks wonderful under indoor fluorescent lighting or outdoor hunting in the dark during moonless nights.

 As stated in Pope and Young equipment definitions, Rule I,C.1.(c) Electronic or battery-powered devices shall not be attached to a hunting bow.
-Therefore if you use a lighted nock, you need to ask yourself like the State of Colorado did, "Does the arrow can be consider a part that is attached to the bow?"
-If the answer is yes, then it the answer to this question is yes.
+Therefore if you use a lighted nock, you need to ask yourself like the State of Colorado did, "Can the arrow can be considered as a part that is attached to the bow?"
+If the answer is yes, then the answer to this question is yes.
 FYI, the last official ruling from P&Y was also a yes to this question.
-Therefore if you wanted to enter your harvest game in P&Y record book and you are using Firenock, make sure you use the practice nock (matched weight nock) for the shot, or your down game is not P&Y eligible.
+Therefore if you wanted to enter your harvest game in P&Y record book and you are using Firenock, make sure you use the practice nock (matched weight practice nock) to hunt, or your down game is not P&Y eligible.
 B&C record book however have no such rules against the using of a lighted nock on harvest game.

 By adding Firenock to one's arrow, there should be no noticeable effect to the arrow for most archers.
 In occasion, when the set up is already at the limit of what can be done with that particular setup, by adding an extra 10 to 15 grains, all is right is no longer true.
-Under this condition, the following nock tuning procedure should bring your bow back to where you were, if not significantly improve on what you used to have.
+Under this condition, the following nock tuning procedure should bring your bow back to where you were.

 When one converts from the regular nock to the Firenock (either lighted nock or practice nock), one may run into a few minor tuning situations; which are listed below.
 One's specific results could vary depending on the setup, release method and type of arrow rest.
 All information provided below is based on a right-handed shooter, using a mechanical release and a drop-away arrow rest.